 I applied to the Arts Council England Develop Your Creative Practice for a small grant to develop my idea and take on some of the skills needed to make my dream a reality.
 Using this grant, I was able to complete a week of R&D on the project in February this year, following which I was even more determined to try and bring the project to fruition.
 I started planning and fundraising, and with fingers and toes crossed, I submitted an application to the Arts Council England National Lottery Project Grants to see if they would consider my project.

-Two weeks ago, I got the news that they were willing to provide key funding for my project if I could raise the rest.
+Two weeks ago, I got the news that they were willing to provide key funding for my project if I could raise the rest of the money.
 So before I could share the news with you, I had to hit the phones, write emails and send off applications to try and raise the shortfall.
 But today, I can announce that through pure will and determination, I can just about see the finish line.
-I have raised enough money to take my production on a small tour of primary schools next Spring, which will include both D/Deaf specialist schools and primary schools from socially deprived areas.
+I have raised enough money to take my production on a small tour of primary schools next Spring 2023, which will include both D/Deaf specialist schools and primary schools from a socially deprived area.

 I still can’t believe that this is actually going to happen.
 I now just have to finish writing the libretto, work with the composer to create the music, devise the staging, book the transport, arrange accommodation, draft out the contracts, book the schools in the diary, ohh and still keep up with my existing practice, concerts, and the annual audition season approaches !!